Sign in →

 Container/Tube: Sterile container with any standard cell culture media (eg, minimal essential media, RPMI 1640).
 The solution should be supplemented with 1% penicillin and streptomycin.

-Specimen Volume: 4-mm punch
+Specimen Volume: 4-mm Punch

-Additional Information: A separate culture charge will be assessed under CULFB /Fibroblast Culture for Biochemical or Molecular Testing.
-An additional 3 to 4 weeks is required to culture fibroblasts before genetic testing can occur.
+2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.

 Specimen Type: Cultured fibroblasts